 Information on resources to assist you with your career goals can be found under Disability Services on this Website.

 All minutes of Board meetings are made accessible shortly after each meeting and archived on the WDB's Website.

 In addition to connecting individuals with available jobseeker, business, youth, and disability services, the WDB wants to hear from highly qualified business leaders interested in future service.
 Please contact us to express your interest.

 The Workforce Development Board of Passaic County (WDB) serves the geographic boundaries of Passaic County, New Jersey.
 The Passaic County WDB serves as one of the 17 local boards throughout the State of New Jersey.

-Additional information on WIA and Workforce Development Boards can be found at the United States Department of Labor website.
+Additional information on WIOA and Workforce Development Boards can be found at the United States Department of Labor website.